 Environmental Defense Fund's lasting commitment to preserve natural systems requires financial strength and the stewardship to stay the course.

-Year-to-year swings in total support and revenue, and changes in net assets, reflect the use of established nonprofit accounting principles.
-These require us to record gifts and pledges – including multiyear commitments – in the year they are made, not in the years designated for use.
+Year-to-year swings in total support and revenue, and changes in net assets, reflect the timing of large gifts designated for use over multiple years.
+(Nonprofit accounting principles require us to record income in the year funds are raised, not in the years designated for use.)

 The generous resources provided by our donors enable us to deliver strong results for the environment and human health.
 We thank you and welcome the critical role you play as our partners in this mission.